Unitree Interfaces

 where L1 refers to Layer 1, i.e. the layer button must be held down.
 Additionally, all buttons not passed to the fsm are passed through on a separate joystick node (/obelisk/g1/joy_passthrough by default).
 It is recommended that the user subscribe to this topic to use the controller, rather than the joystick topic (default /obelisk/g1/joy), to avoid interference with the fsm.

 All of these buttons can be remapped as desired in the setup yaml.
-Here is a complete yaml, with all available options (omitted options will take default values):
+The relevant pieces live in two places:

 joystick: